-- (1) Seeks competitive bids before renewing or extending a contract that has been in effect more than five fiscal years as of August 31, 2019 and is valued at the lesser of \$10,000,000 or 10 percent of the agency's All Funds budget for the 2020-21 biennium.
-The following contracts are exempt from the requirements of Subsection (c)(1) of this \$17.10: - (A) Texas SmartBuy, Term Contracts, and cooperative contracts administered by the CPA or DIR; - (B) grants; - (C) interagency contracts; - (D) contracts that relate to a construction project as defined by Section 2166.001 of the Texas Government Code; - (E) contracts that relate to highway construction or highway engineering; - (F) contracts that relate to developing information resource applications or information resource technologies; - (G) contracts not required by law to be competitively bid; and

-(H) managed care contracts in the Medicaid and CHIP program.

-(2) Conducts a cost-benefit analysis to compare canceling or continuing any major information resource project and related contracts subject to QAT monitoring that is more than 50 percent over budget or over schedule.
+- 309 See General Appropriations Act, House Bill 1, 88th R.S. at Article IX, Section 17.09(c) (providing that an agency or institution of higher education may not use funds appropriated elsewhere in the $\ensuremath{\mathsf{GAA}}$ to pay for a contract for goods or services - (1) Seeks competitive bids before renewing or extending a contract that has been in effect more than five years and is valued at the lesser of \$10 million or 10 percent of the agency's All Funds budget for the 2024-25 biennium.
+The following contracts are exempt from the requirements of Subsection (c)(1): - (A) Texas SmartBuy, Term Contracts, and cooperative contracts administered by the CPA or DIR; - (B) grants; - (C) interagency contracts; - (D) contracts that relate to a construction project as defined by Section 2166.001 of the Texas Government Code; - (E) contracts that relate to highway construction or highway engineering; - (F) contracts that relate to developing major information resources projects as defined by Section 2054.003(10) of the Texas Government Code; - (G) contracts not required by law to be competitively procured; and - (H) managed care contracts in the Medicaid and CHIP program. - (2) Conducts a cost-benefit analysis to compare canceling or continuing any major information resource project and related contracts subject to QAT monitoring that is more than 50 percent over budget or over schedule.
 QAT must approve the cost-benefit analysis for the project to continue.
 If this requirement is not met, corrective actions in Article IX, Section 9.02, of the GAA apply).